click on the menu below to navigate this site

 Monday, July 17, 2017

-Jetlag, circadian rhythms, sleep deprivation, whatever you want to call it.
-It is a traveler's worst nightmare (or lack of nightmares or dreaming).
-In the northern reaches this time of year its negative effects are amplified as the sun never sets and sleep is hard to come by.
-The only thing you can do is to keep trying to return to a normal pattern of sleep and waking.
-Wearing your eye shades is the only thing you can do to try and trick yourself that it is night.
+Jet lag, circadian rhythms, sleep deprivation - whatever you want to call it, it is a traveler's worst nightmare (or lack of nightmares or dreaming).
+In the northern reaches this time of year, its negative effects are amplified as the sun never sets and sleep is hard to come by.
+The only thing you can do is keep trying to return to a normal pattern of sleep and waking.
+Wearing your eye shades is the only way to try and trick yourself into thinking it's night.

 Tuesday, July 18, 2017

-Canterbury main street in Kent is what first comes to my mind as we walked the streets of Reykjavik, Iceland's capital city.
-It is a big little town overflowing with tourists, restaurants, and shops.
-Perhaps the main difference between Canterbury and Reykjavik is the average BMI of the people wondering the streets.
+Canterbury's main street in Kent is what first comes to my mind as we walked the streets of Reykjavik, Iceland's capital city.
+It's a big little town overflowing with tourists, restaurants, and shops.
+Perhaps the main difference between Canterbury and Reykjavik is the average BMI of the people wandering the streets.

 Wednesday, July 19, 2017